North West Sailing Adventures and Excurions Crew

 Your North West Sailing Excursions Captain

-Captain Scott Renzi was raised in the Thousand Islands region on the Saint Lawrence River in northern New York State.
+Captain Scott Renzi was raised in the Thousand Islands region on the Saint Lawrence River in the north country of New York State.
 His first memories are of plying the waters of the river where travel by boat was as commonplace as a drive in the family car.
 By the age of 10, he already owned and operated his own boat.

 In his twenties, he answered the call of the west and relocated to the high desert of central Oregon, where he founded a successful business.